The following documents outline the notes for the course CS 165 Project in Algorithms and Data Structures.

 - Week 6: Network structure.

-- Network Structure (Powerpoint)
+- Network Structure (Powerpoint slides)

 - Kevin Bacon Visa commercial illustrating six degrees-of-separation